Bythorn

 Bythorn is a village and former civil parish, now in the parish of Bythorn and Keyston, in Cambridgeshire, England.
 Bythorn lies approximately 11 mi west of Huntingdon near Molesworth.
 Bythorn is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
 In 1931 the parish had a population of 129.

-The parish church of St Lawrence is not mentioned in the Domesday Book, but a stone church was evident on the site in the 12th century and some of the stones of this original structure are built into the existing walls.

 History

 In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
 The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
 Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

 Bythorn was listed in the Domesday Book in the Hundred of Leightonstone in Huntingdonshire; the name of the settlement was written as Bierne in the Domesday Book.
-In 1086 there was just one manor at Bythorn; the annual rent paid to the lord of the manor in 1066 had been £5 and the rent had increased to £5.5 in 1086.
+In 1086 there was just one manor at Bythorn; the annual rent paid to the lord of the manor in 1066 had been £5 and the rent had increased to £5 and 5 shillings in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there was 19 households at Bythorn.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Bythorn in 1086 is that it was within the range of 66 and 95 people.